What’s The Difference Between Dry Food and Raw Food?

 Is AAFCO the Nutrition Bible?

 Dr. B believes that there is an urgent need to question this authority on pet food.
-A staggering 90% of all animals that develop cancer and other forms of degenerative disease do so after a life time of eating industrial foods that follow AAFCO standards.
-He points out that the science that AAFCO uses to determine minimum and maximum nutritional values in pet food is flawed and that it mentions nothing about raw, whole foods.
+A staggering 90% of all animals that develop cancer and other forms of a degenerative disease do so after a lifetime of eating industrial foods that follow AAFCO standards.
+He points out that the science that AAFCO uses to determine the minimum and maximum nutritional values in pet food is flawed and that it mentions nothing about raw, whole foods.
 We will talk more about this later on.
 He states, “AAFCO guidelines are a set of rules for using substandard materials to make industrial pet foods.”
-These standards are designed only for this purpose and do not apply to whole, raw food diets.
-AAFCO fully admits that their standards do not apply to whole, raw foods.
-It is a set of standards for making low quality pet foods, not for offering a diet based on whole foods.
+These standards are designed only for this purpose and do not apply to the whole, raw food diets.
+AAFCO fully admits that its standards do not apply to the whole, raw foods.
+It is a set of standards for making low-quality pet foods, not for offering a diet based on whole foods.
 So why should we be trying to follow it?
 And WHY would we want to feed this to our pets???